Welcome to A&N Electric Cooperative

 If you have any information about the cause of the outage (tree or limb on the line, broken pole, etc.) please tell the dispatcher.
 This will also speed the restoration of your service.

 If someone at your home uses life-sustaining medical equipment, let us know as soon as possible.
 The information can be noted on your account if you provide a note from a physician.
 To report life-support equipment at your home, please call 757-787-9750.
+You will also need to complete and return a Serious Medical Condition Certification Form.

 Who to Call